-It has been observed that the newspaper Washington Post is looking for the online subscription, which doesn’t comply with EU data protection regulations.
+It has been observed that the newspaper Washington Post is looking for the online subscription.
+However, the newspaper doesn’t comply with EU data protection regulations.

 They are offering three options, but only one out of those three options allows you to switch off tracking and cookies, and the same is the most expensive one costs $9 a month.

 The other two which are free for a limited number of articles or $6 a month for an unlimited number.
 They are demanding the readers about illegal cookie consent under GDPR; and consent for tracking any third-party ads.

-The Information Commissioner’s Office reviewed the policies by Washington Post where they found an irregularity acting on a complaint from a Reg reader,
+The Information Commissioner’s Office reviewed the policies by Washington Post.
+There they found an irregularity acting on a complaint from a Reg reader,

 “Whereas, Article 7 (4) of the EU GDPR states: “When assessing whether consent is freely given, utmost account shall be taken of whether, inter alia, the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract.”